AaronC-BME/anymc3d-repro/README.md

 Based on: *"Revisiting 2D Foundation Models for Scalable 3D Medical Image Classification"* — Liu et al., 2025 ([arXiv:2512.12887](https://arxiv.org/abs/2512.12887))

-This implementation applies AnyMC3D to binary classification on the **PDCAD** dataset using Nuclear Medicine (NM) volumes, 4-class molecular subtype classification on the **Meningioma T1c** dataset, and 18-class multi-abnormality classification on the **CT-RATE** chest CT dataset.
+This implementation applies AnyMC3D to binary classification on the **PDCAD** dataset using Nuclear Medicine (NM) volumes, and 18-class multi-abnormality classification on the **CT-RATE** chest CT dataset.

 ---

 ## How it works

-AnyMC3D wraps a frozen DINOv2 backbone with lightweight LoRA adapters.
-For each 3D volume:
+AnyMC3D wraps a frozen 2D / video foundation model with lightweight LoRA adapters.
+Two backbones are supported:

+**DINOv2 (default).** For each 3D volume:

 1. All 2D slices are extracted along the chosen axis (axial by default)
 2. Each slice is encoded with the LoRA-adapted DINOv2 (ViT-B/14 or ViT-L/14)
 3. An attention pooling module aggregates slice embeddings into a single volume embedding
 4. A linear head produces the final class prediction

-An alternative backbone using **V-JEPA 2.1** (Meta's spatiotemporal ViT-B) is also in development, treating the slice axis natively as a temporal dimension via 3D-RoPE.
+**V-JEPA 2.1 (alternative).** Treats the slice axis natively as a temporal dimension, taking advantage of V-JEPA 2.1's spatiotemporal pretraining and 3D-RoPE positional encoding.
+For each 3D volume:

-> ⚠️ **V-JEPA 2.1 integration is a work in progress.** `model_arch/vjepa2_anymc3d.py` and `configs/model/vjepa21_vitb.yaml` are not yet fully refactored and should not be used for training.
+1. `num_frames` slices are uniformly sampled along the chosen axis (must be even — V-JEPA's tubelet size is 2)
+2. Slices are resized to the model's native crop size (384 for ViT-B), grayscale-replicated to 3 channels, and ImageNet-normalized
+3. The frozen + LoRA-adapted V-JEPA encoder produces a `(T', H'·W', D)` token grid where `T' = num_frames / 2` time-tubes and `H'·W' = (crop / 16)²` spatial patches per tube
+4. Two-stage pooling — first spatial (within each time-tube), then temporal (across time-tubes) — yields a single volume embedding
+5. A linear head produces the final class prediction

 ---